boolvariable/boolvariable/readme.md

 * Removing Physics From Reality

 ### `📊` Statistics
-* I don't even need to show them, their so good.
+* Statistics cannot be displayed due to being so high.